mcorino/firm/USAGE.md

 ### Object aliases

-The requirements in the previous section could also have been met by using persisted object aliases which by default are only supported with YAML.
+The requirements in the previous section could also have been met by using persisted object aliases which without FIRM are only supported with YAML.
-FIRM however implements functionality to also allow object aliasing with JSON and XML using one simple interface.
+FIRM however implements functionality to also support object aliasing with JSON and XML.

 When applying aliasing the FIRM code will not serialize multiple copies of an object instance referenced multiple times in a dataset being serialized but instead it will serialize a single copy the first time the instance is